Minority government: Netherlands

 Coalitions in the Netherlands are formed with the support from parliamentary parties, elected by proportional representation.
 Although very rare, minority governments can be formed during the formation period of a Dutch cabinet, if an election result makes a majority coalition impossible.
 More often, a minority government is formed when one of the cabinet's coalition partners withdraws its support, or when all ministers of a given parliamentary party resign.
 In these cases, the Prime Minister offers the full cabinet's resignation to the Dutch Monarch.

 At this point, the Monarch may choose to dissolve Parliament and hold a general election.
 The cabinet continues to serve as demissionary.
 A demissionary cabinet is not a minority government but a form of caretaker government, enjoying only limited powers until the new Parliament assembles.

 If the Monarch does not dissolve Parliament, the remaining cabinet continues as a minority cabinet, in full possession of its powers.
 It can finish any legislation already before underpreparation, if Parliament passes it by majority vote; this necessitates the support of parties outside the government.
 Theoretically, early general elections need not be held, but they are often necessary in practice, since the coalition agreement no longer has parliamentary support.

 A third option is available to the Monarch: the formation of a new cabinet of different Parliamentary parties (which may include the defecting coalition partner).
 Elections are then held as scheduled at the end of the parliamentary term, since the Monarch does not dissolve parliament if an informateur has been able to negotiate a new coalition agreement.

 The Netherlands had a minority government in 2010–2012: the First Rutte cabinet.
+This government was supported in parliament by the Party For Freedom, which all together provided the government a majority.
 The Second Rutte cabinet (2012–2017) consisted of the conservative liberal VVD and the social-democratic PvdA and had a majority in the House of Representatives, but a plurality in the Senate.
 On 11 October 2013, the cabinet reached a budgetary agreement with the social-liberal D66 and the smaller Christian parties CU and SGP.
 This provided the VVD/PvdA cabinet a single-seat majority in the Senate (see also: Purple (government)).